 There is no real way to predict how long a car accident takes to settle—on average.
-However, there are certain factors that can affect how long it might take to settle yours.
+However, certain factors can affect how long it might take to settle yours.
+These factors include:

 Why Some Car Accident Claims Take Longer to Settle